tatarize/turtle3d/README.md

 Uses an LSystem to build and then Turtle to apply the rules for a Gosper Flowsnake with two iterations, a two dimensional spacefilling fractal.

 Syntax
-F  : draw and move one unit vector forward
+F: draw and move one unit vector forward
-+  : turn right
++: turn right
--  : turn left
+-: turn left
-&  : pitch up
+&: pitch up
-^  : pitch down
+^: pitch down
-<  : roll right
+<: roll right
->  : roll left
+>: roll left
-|  : reverse vector direction
+|: reverse vector direction
-[  : push current pen position
+[: push current pen position
-]  : pop current position
+]: pop current position

 More